-If your child is an infant, wrap him or her in a blanket to prevent movement.
+If your child is a baby, wrap him or her in a blanket to prevent movement.

 If your child is older, he or she should sit upright.
-Also, if possible, have your child tuck his or her chin slightly toward the chest.
+If possible, have your child tuck his or her chin slightly toward the chest.

-Apply water-based lubricant to the tip of the tube so that it can slide through the nose easily.
+Put some water-based lubricant on the tip of the tube.
+This is so it can slide through the nose easily.